A Duden dictionary bundle might contain the following files:

 - FSD.
 Several files concatenated into one.
 Doesn’t contain the names of the files.
 Requires an FSI index.

 - FSI.
 An index containing names and offsets into an archive.
-Used in conjuction with IDX+BOF or FSD files.
+Used in conjunction with IDX+BOF or FSD files.

 - HIC.
-A tree structure containing headings and article offsets.
+A tree structure containing headings and article offsets into IDX+BOF archives.

 Decompiling a Duden dictionary involves several steps:

-- Using information in INF and LD sort out all files into archives.
+- Using information in INF and LD files to get a list of archives.

-- Extract the archives and decode article text into Unicode.
+- Extract the archives and decode article text from Duden encoding to Unicode.

-- Convert articles from Duden markup format into DSL.
+- Convert articles from Duden markup to DSL.

 - Decode ADP sound files into WAV.